When it comes to guidance about saving money, the Bible uses the word “fool” to describe two extremes — not saving anything and saving too much.

 - Give serious thought to your future needs.

 Remember, it’s good stewardship to maintain a reserve of savings so you’re prepared for many of life’s inevitable twists and turns.
-The Bible says it’s foolish not to keep some money set aside, but equally foolish to let the good habit of saving money go too far.
+Biblical wisdom says it’s foolish not to keep some money set aside but equally foolish to let the good habit of saving money go too far.